 Hosting an intervention is one of the best ways available for convincing an addict to enroll in a rehabilitation treatment program.
 It is difficult to watch someone spiral into addiction and dependency, especially if it’s someone you love.
 You might be asking, “How can I help my family member get sober?” or “What is my part in getting my loved one healthy again?”
 No matter how much you care for your loved one, sometimes a confrontation is the best thing for everyone involved.
 For the sake of yourself and the people you love, you may want to consider performing an intervention.
 Don’t fear confrontation — don’t let fear stop you from taking action.

 An intervention is an organized event to persuade an individual to enter a treatment facility to address and receive treatment for chemical dependency.
 Family members, friends, clergy, instructors or other concerned individuals join together to confront the individual about the effects of their drug and/or alcohol addiction, and encourage them to enter rehab.
 Interventions present an opportunity to get assistance.
 This can be critical if the person doesn’t understand or realize that he or she has a problem and requires treatment.

 During an intervention it is very important deal with:

 - The treatment plan along with goals and guidelines that must be followed.

 - A realization of consequences if treatment is not pursued.

 The four different sorts of interventions are simple, crisis, classical and family system:

 What Is the Difference between an Intervention and Treatment?

 It is a troubling and scary experience to watch a family member succumb to addiction.
-Intervention are generally intense and organized meetings that combine the efforts of friends and family.
+Interventions are generally intense and organized meetings that combine the efforts of friends and family.
 Yet, the core concept of asking the person to cease addictive behavior remains a clear goal.
 Our Alcoholic Rehabilitation Treatment program helps by further elaborating on substance interventions, as well as providing interventionists to assist in the process.